ONIX for Books

 ONIX for Books is an XML format for sharing bibliographic data pertaining to both traditional books and eBooks.
-It is the oldest of the three ONIX standards, and is widely implemented in the book trade in North America, Europe and increasingly in the Asia-Pacific region.
-It allows book and ebook publishers to create and manage a corpus of rich metadata about their products, and to exchange it with their customers (distributors and retailers) in a coherent, unambiguous, and largely automated manner.
+It is the oldest of the three ONIX standards, and is widely implemented in the book trade in North America, Europe and the Asia–Pacific region.
+It allows book and ebook publishers to create and manage rich metadata about their products, and to exchange it with their customers (distributors and retailers).

 Overview

 The ONIX for Books standard provides a free-to-use format for passing descriptive metadata about books between publishers, data aggregators, book retailers and other interested parties in the publishing industry.
-Metadata concerning one or more book titles can be stored in a suitably formatted XML file known as an 'ONIX message' ready for dissemination.
-Whereas other data standards exist for storing the contents of a book - the text, layout and graphics - the ONIX for Books standard holds information about the book, similar to, but more extensive than, the information one would typically find on the cover or title page of a printed book or in a library catalog.
-The ONIX for Books standard provides a way to communicate information about a book's author, publisher, price, publication date, physical dimensions, synopsis and many other details besides.
-The standard is quite extensive and most publishers currently provide only a few dozen of the many hundreds of pieces of information that the standard is designed to carry.
+Metadata concerning one or more book titles can be stored in a suitably formatted XML file known as an 'ONIX message'.
+Whereas other data standards exist for storing the contents of a book – the text, layout and graphics – the ONIX for Books standard holds information about the book.